ropensci/roweb3/content/blog/2021-01-26-http-testing-book/index.Rmd

 ## Further work and feedback request!

-While we are happy of the book current state, we are committed to updating and improving it!
+While we are happy with our "HTTP testing in R" book, we are committed to updating and improving it!
 Have a look at the [book issue tracker](https://github.com/ropensci-books/http-testing/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), and feel free to give us feedback there or on [rOpenSci forum](https://discuss.ropensci.org/).
 Comments by experts and newbies and any expertise level in-between are most welcome!
 Happy HTTP testing!